-As those 100,000+ comments have made clear not for years, but for decades, large numbers of Americans rightfully regard CISFs as a non-sensical non-starter.
+As those 100,000+ comments have made clear not for years, but for decades, large numbers of Americans rightfully regard CISFs as a very dangerous, non-sensical non-starter.
 Highly radioactive wastes and irradiated nuclear fuel should only be shipped once, from the nuclear power plant sites and DOE facilities where they are currently stored, to a technically suitable, socially acceptable permanent geologic repository.
-(See Beyond Nuclear's "Stringent Criteria for a Highly Radioactive Waste Geologic Repository.")
-CISFs, by definition, guarantee that serious transport risks will be multiplied, for no good reason whatsoever, as irradiated nuclear fuel and highly radioactive waste crosses the country from reactor sites and DOE facilities, to CISFs, only to have to be shipped again someday (or some decade, or century) to a permanent repository.
+(See Beyond Nuclear's "Stringent Criteria for a Highly Radioactive Waste Geologic Repository." < http://archive.beyondnuclear.org/repositories/2020/5/26/stringent-criteria-for-a-highly-radioactive-waste-geologic-r.html >)

+CISFs, by definition, guarantee that serious transport risks will be multiplied, for no good reason whatsoever, as irradiated nuclear fuel and highly radioactive waste crosses the country from reactor sites and DOE facilities, to CISFs, only to have to be shipped again someday (or some decade, or some century) to a permanent repository.
 The permanent repository could be located right back in the same direction from which the irradiated nuclear fuel came in the first place, further revealing the absolute folly of CISFs.

 If CISFs are merely intended to expedite the transfer of title and liability for commercial irradiated nuclear fuel, from industry onto DOE (that is, federal taxpayers), this is entirely unacceptable.
-As federal policy, law, and regulation have long established, and as courts have ruled, interim storage is the private owners' responsibility, while permanent disposal is the federal government's (that is, DOE's or its replacement entity, per the BRC recommendation - that is, federal taxpayers') responsibility.
-This latter policy already represents an unprecedented, unique in all of industry, very large-scale subsidy to a private industry.
+As federal policy, law, and regulation have long established, and as courts have ruled, interim storage is the private owners' responsibility, while permanent disposal is the federal government's (that is, DOE's or its replacement entity, per the BRC recommendation -

+that is, ultimately, federal taxpayers') responsibility.
+(The nuclear ratepayer funded Nuclear Waste Fund does currently contain some \$40 billion, for use on permanent geologic disposal.
+But repositories will cost far more than this.
+Federal taxpayers will be looked to to make up the difference.)
+This latter policy, of the federal government bearing responsibility for permanent disposal, already represents an unprecedented, unique in all of industry, very large-scale subsidy to a private industry.
 The nuclear power industry should not be allowed to foist interim storage costs, risks, and liability onto DOE (that is, taxpayers) as well.
 This would be a radical departure from past federal policy, law, regulation, and court ruling precedent.

 Besides, DOE, as well as NRC, the nuclear power industry, and its proponents, stubbornly refuse to acknowledge much or any risk associated with on-site storage of irradiated nuclear fuel and highly radioactive waste, whether stored in wet indoor pools, or outdoor dry cask storage, whether at operating nuclear power plants, permanently closed atomic reactors, DOE complex sites, or elsewhere.
 If such on-site storage is so safe and secure, as DOE, NRC, and the nuclear power industry assert, then why ship the wastes to CISFs?
 Why take the unnecessary transport risks?
-Why expose virgin away-from-reactor sites to the very high risks of CISFs, if current onsite storage is so safe and secure?
+Why expose away-from-reactor "green field" sites to the very high risks of CISFs, if current on-site storage is so safe and secure?
 DOE, NRC, and the nuclear power industry are speaking out both sides of their mouth, in their advocacy for unneeded, unhelpful CISFs.
 CISFs actually multiply the risks, unnecessarily, unhelpfully, and should be rejected.